dkbiocode/dkbiocode.github.io/_pages/Analysis.md

 ## Multivariate/Multifactor Analysis

 Big data has the implicit challenge of deriving meaning from multiple different factors.
-I used the following methods to conceptualize and explore associates between groups off transcription factor binding, *C. elegans* developmental stage, gene expression level, and genetic modification.
+I used the following methods to conceptualize and explore associations between groups of transcription factor binding, *C. elegans* developmental stage, gene expression level, and genetic modification.

 These methods go beyond repeating simple statistical tests for all group levels and comparisons.
 They have a full concept of the data and the statistical question, do not exclude groups unconsidered in our framing of the question, and account for multiple comparisons.